 I’ve always thought that it would be a special family experience to cut down our own Christmas tree.
 But I wasn’t sure how to go about doing it.
-Last year our neighbors cut down their own Christmas tree for the first time.
-And, this year they let us tag along.
+A couple of years ago our neighbors cut down their own Christmas tree for the first time.
+And, the following year they let us tag along.
 Here’s what you need to know to cut your own Christmas tree successfully!

 The smell of pine needles in our living room always makes me so happy.
 There is something about having a fresh tree with twinkling lights that brightens the home.
 So, what better way to bring that tree into your home than directly from the forest?

 There really are two ways that you can cut your own Christmas tree.
 The first is to head to a Christmas tree farm.
 Today I am not talking about how to do that.
-We purchased a permit, took a hike into the woods, picked out our tree and carried it home.
+I am talking about getting a permit, hiking into the woods, picking out your tree and carrying it home.
 This is the family experience that I want to talk about.

 Our family lives in Colorado.
 This is what to expect of cutting your own Christmas tree in our home state.
 I would expect the process to be similar on other states where the forest service permits.
 But you will want to check your local forest service station.